Last Updated: 2 days ago

 Insoluble oxalates are much harder to absorb through the gut lining, so they usually cause acute aggravation to the back of the throat.

-The soluble oxalate crystals can cause kidney damage, a kidney disease called nephrosis, and even result in total renal failure.
+The soluble oxalate crystals can cause kidney damage, a kidney disease known as nephrosis, and even result in total renal failure.

 This amount of dietary fiber is great in human foods, but for cats, it can cause abdominal pain and digestive upset.